lyons-lab/berghia_reproduction/README.md

 # Berghia reproduction

 R Code and documentation associated with the manuscript:
 Neville F Taraporevala, Maryna P Lesoway, Jessica A Goodheart, and Deirdre C Lyons.
 In Preparation (2022).
-Precocious sperm exchange in the simultaneously hermaphroditic nudibranch, Berghia stephanieae.
+Precocious sperm exchange in the simultaneously hermaphroditic nudibranch, <i>Berghia stephanieae</i>.

 bioarxiv link to be updated on submission.